dianamn/gallery-video/readme.txt

 If you think, that you found a bug in our [WordPress Video Gallery](https://huge-it.com/wordpress-video-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).

 == Changelog ==

+= 2.1.0 =
+* 1) Fixed the bug with Content Slider View where the checked loop content moved the videos to the left and right multiple times.
+* 2) We have fixed minor security issues with SQL by adding additional escapes.
+* 3) Fixed repored issue of a client where the gallery would not dublicate "" symbols on project titles and descriptions.
+* 4) Fixed the bug where the video gallery did not save the title of 2 videos at the same time.
+* 5) We have fixed minor security issues with SQL by adding additional escapes.
+* 6) Made the plugin more responsive, so the videos appear beautiful on mobile.

 = 2.0.9 =
 *  Added a new type lightbox with way more options and functionality.
 The lite version of the plugin includes 4 beautiful lightbox styles, option to control the speed, overlay close option as well as loop option.
 The Pro version includes way more options with social sharing solutions and styles.